10 Steps for Incident Management and Business Continuity in 2021

 Managing the crisis effectively and preparing your company for any possibility will augur well for your brand.
 It preserves confidence in your brand and bolsters your reputation when your company manages the situation with grace, strength, and consistency.

 Back in 2018, the city of Atlanta sustained a cyberattack that locked down the city systems for a week.
-Workers had to complete all of documentation by hand.
+Workers had to complete all documentation by hand.
 The City of Atlanta was not prepared and taken by surprise, with out-of-date software and a number of other IT vulnerabilities.

 4. Get a Competitive Advantage